adamrothman/advent-of-code/2018/day03/README.md

 ...........
 ```

-The problem is that many of the claims overlap, causing two or more claims to cover part of the same areas.
+The problem is that many of the claims **overlap**, causing two or more claims to cover part of the same areas.
 For example, consider the following claims:

 - `#1 @ 1,3: 4x4`
 - `#2 @ 3,1: 4x4`